-Based on the hit T.V. series.
-Jim Phelps was sent to Prague for a mission to prevent the theft of classified material.
-His wife Claire and his trusted partner Ethan Hunt were members of Phelps' team.
-Unfortunately, something went horribly wrong and the mission failed, leaving Ethan Hunt the lone survivor.
-After he reported the failed mission, Kettridge the head if the agency suspects Ethan of being the culprit for the failed mission.
-Now, Ethan uses unorthodox methods (Which includes the aid of an arms dealer going by the name "Max") to try to find who set him up and to clear his name.Written by
+Based on the hit television series.
+Jim Phelps (Jon Voight) was sent to Prague for a mission to prevent the theft of classified material.
+His wife Claire (Emmanuelle Béart) and his trusted partner Ethan Hunt (Tom Cruise) were members of Phelps' team.
+Unfortunately, something went horribly wrong and the mission failed, leaving Ethan Hunt the seemingly lone survivor.
+After he reported the failed mission, Kittridge (Henry Czerny), the head of the agency, suspects Ethan of being the culprit for the failed mission.
+Now, Ethan uses unorthodox methods (which includes the aid of an arms dealer going by the name "Max" (Vanessa Redgrave)) to try to find who set him up and to clear his name.Written by

 See more »

 The opening credits contain several plot points from the movie.
 See more »

 The in-joke where Tom Cruise goes online with his laptop by typing in, not Usenet, but Crusenet, has been changed in the US DVD versions to where he types "internet access."
 See more »

 Here's another film I watched when it came out and then later when the DVD was released and enjoyed both viewings, despite the fact I got "lost" several times.
 It's about time for another look because it's well-worth it and who knows....maybe I'll finally figure it out!

 If you get a little confused trying to follow the plot, don't feel stupid.
 This isn't an easy story to follow but it gets high marks for keeping it interesting despite that problem.